Recent Articles About Decriminalizing and Legalizing Magic Mushrooms

 “Psilocybin” not “Mushrooms”

 Notably, the proposed law change would decriminalize “psilocybin” not just mushrooms containing psilocybin.
-This is also an important point because psilocybin is a molecule and mushrooms are the fruiting body of an fungus.
+This is also an important point because psilocybin is a molecule and mushrooms are the fruiting bodies of a fungus.
 See “Taking Pure Psilocybin is Different from Eating Magic Mushrooms“.
 Accordingly, the proposed language would decriminalize pure forms of psilocybin and also psilocybin formulations.
 This would be great news for people seeking psilocybin for therapeutic purposes.
 Such people would no longer need to seek out mushrooms, which can be difficult to identify or dose.
 Those people could seek out precisely dosed formulations instead.

 Presently, many media sources are still confusing the terms “psilocybin” and “magic mushrooms.”
 For example, The Guardian reported on efforts to make California “the first [state] to decriminalize magic mushrooms.”